 If you want to use a number formatting for positive, skip negative then use formatting for zeros then you must include the ending semicolon for the section you skip.
 For example, let’s switch things up a bit and hide positive numbers and zeros, but allow negative numbers and if the cell contains text then display ‘this is text’.
 The custom formatting would be as below.

 ;-0;;“this is text”

 You do not have to include all code sections in your custom number format.
 If you specify only two code sections for your custom number format, the first section is used for positive numbers and zeros, and the second section is used for negative numbers.
 If you specify only one code section, it is used for all numbers.
-If you want to skip a code section and include a code section that follows it, you must include the ending semicolon for the section that you skip.
+So, you want to skip a code section and include a code section that follows it, you must include the ending semicolon for the section that you skip.

 Final Formatting Of The Pivot Table.

 To finish off the Pivot Table I removed the Grand Totals from the columns, as it is not relevant in or representative of the stock levels.

 Have you ever used this method to hide unnecessary negative numbers in your Excel Pivot Tables?
 Let me know in the comments section below if you have used this method.
 Have you have used a different method then please share with us.

 If you want more Excel and VBA tips then sign up for my Monthly Newsletter where I share 3 Excel Tips on the first Wednesday of the month and receive my free Ebook, 30 Excel Tips.